invinity/dundie-awards-matt-pitts/README.round-two-implementation-notes.md

+# Matt's Round Two Implementation, Improvements and Fixes

+This PR represents work that I did to the original dundie-awards application for the following items:

 ## 1. Implement the Endpoint
 > Create the endpoint "/give-dundie-awards/{organizationId}".
 This endpoint should increase the number of Dundie awards for each employee in the specified organization by 1.
 Ensure that any related updates are also handled appropriately.

-- Implementing this endpoint as-is would have been more JSON-RPC style design than REST, since this is essentally a *verb* as a URL.
+- Implementing this endpoint as-is would have been more JSON-RPC style design than REST, since this is essentally an action (or *verb*) as a URL instead of a *noun*.
 Good REST design is typically to have URLs be *nouns* representing an actual *resource*.
 Mutating activities we perform on these resources would be done using the various HTTP methods (POST, PUT, DELETE).
 - For this reason, I implemented this as a *POST* request to `/organization/{id}/employees`.
 This URL represents the *resource* that is "all employees in a given organization".
 The *POST* request itself will represent a `OrganizationEmployeeAction` that is to be performed on all employees of that `Organization`.
 - For the specific use-case of *giving Dundie awards to all employees of an organization*, there is an action type of `GiveDundieAwardsAction`, which when *POST*ed to this REST endpoint will perform the action to give the awards.
+- The code to perform the actual update to stored data for the "giving of awards" is encapsulated into a new `@Service` called `GiveDundieAwardsService`.
 ## 2. Complete Additional Improvements
 > Address any additional improvements discussed during the call, including those you identified yourself.
 Please be mindful of your time—focus on changes that are manageable within the given timeframe.
 - Fixed `AwardsCache` to use `AtomicLong` for proper concurrent access and to avoid integer-overrun
 - Added working StringDoc and Swagger UI page
 - Added SpringDoc `@Operation` annotations to detail REST semantics and generate accurate openapi spec
-- Added tests to >60% coverage
+- Added test across the codebase to bring it to >60% coverage
 - Added javadoc in many places
 - Added lombok and reduced boilerplate code
 - Replaced field-based spring dependency injection with constructor-based; using `final` fields
 - Centralized business logic into `@Service` classes
 - `EmployeeController` now only requires a single injected dependency
+- Added use of JPA `@Version` for proper optimistic locking
 ## 3. Finish Message Broker Implementation
 > Complete the implementation of the Message Broker by either introducing a library or creating a basic publish/subscribe mechanism.
 - Applied the use of JMS via the `@EnableJms` Spring annotation